glassb/solar-forecast/README.md

 ## Model
-Multi-variable linear regression model
+Multiple Linear Regression

 **Inputs:**
 - Current 15-min Solar Production Value (Wh)
 - Solar Irradiance (W/m2)
 - Month
-- Time
+- Time of Day
+- Temperature

 **Outputs:**
 - Next 15-min Solar Production Value (Wh)

-Note: for forecasting, the predicted solar production value is plugged into the model as the current solar production value.
+Note: In order to forecast future outputs, I feed solar production predictions back into the model.
+For example, in order to predict the solar production value at 2 timestamps ahead, I first predict the solar production at 1 timestamp ahead, then feed that prediction as the current production value for the prediction at 2 timestamps ahead.

 ## Data
 **Rooftop PV data:** I acquired Rooftop PV data at 15-minute intervals from the last 2 years.
 I trained the linear regression model using data from Dec 2022 until November 2024.
 I tested the model using data from 2 weeks in December 2024.